\\\ #Recycle #Reuse

 Recycling Wellington Boots

-There are only two retailer initiatives that we’ve found currently for recycling if you’re wellies are damaged, otherwise it’s a case of processing these at your nearest recycling point.
+There are only two retailer initiatives that we’ve found currently for recycling if you’re wellies are damaged, otherwise, sadly, it’s a case of processing these at your nearest recycling point.

 Alternatively, you can upcycle them with ideas on how to do this.